-This administration and the Democratic Party did not offer pious platitudes to the American farmer.
-Instead, the Democrat'c administration conceived and set up a farm program which lifted American agriculture from bankruptcy to the high plains of solvency and prosperity.
+The Roosevelt Administration and the Democratic description an and prosperity.
 With unprecedented speed and decision, a series of policies and programs were instituted.
-The Agricultural Adjustment Administration; the Soil Conservation Act: Crop Insurance and the Ever-Normal Granary plan: the Farm Credit Administration, and the Rural Electrification program.
+The Agricultural Adjustment Administration; the Soil Conservation Act; Crop Insurance and the Ever-Normal Granary plan; the Farm Credit Administration, and the Rural Electrification program.
 All of these sound and progressive programs were established to rehabilitate and revitalize our agricultural economy.
-These were not dreams: these were not cheap promises; these are real accomplishments.
+These were not dreams; these were not cheap promises; these are real accomplishments.
 They are today a part of the American way of life!